This post may contain affiliate links.

 Their reflected star shine attracted the corrupt and the glamorous.
 A carnal carnival ensued.
 According to Melton Davis in All Rome Trembled, the Via Veneto was “made to order for the fixers, for the dope-addled princes and dream-haunted paupers, for the whole fantastic parade that gathered there.”

-And I say ‘bring on the decadence.
-Via Veneto here we come.’
+It was a world away from more authentic neighborhoods like Trastevere but I say bring on the decadence.
+Via Veneto here we come.

 Searching for La Dolce Vita in Rome